qristinius/qristinius/README.md

 * 💻 Currently learning Different models in Machine Learning and [SQL](https://www.w3schools.com/sql/default.asp)

+* :microscope: I have took part in research about Geometry-Driven Quantum Effects in Group IV and Group III-V Semiconductor Nanostructures.

 When I am not coding, I watch movies and take pictures.
 Find out more about me & feel free to connect with me here: